-The City's Business Cooperation Program lowers the cost of doing business in San Diego and prevents the annual loss of millions of dollars in sales and use tax revenue, due to misallocation.
-These losses include taxes paid by San Diego purchasers and sales taxes collected by firms operating in San Diego.
+The City's Business Cooperation Program lowers the cost of doing business in San Diego and prevents the annual loss of millions of dollars in sales and use tax revenue due to misallocation.
+These losses include taxes paid by San Diego purchasers and sales taxes collected by firms operating in the City of San Diego.

-The Business Cooperation Program can provide a tax rebate of up to 50% of the local 1% sales or use tax paid in connection with San Diego-based operations.
+The Business Cooperation Program can provide a tax rebate of 25 percent of the local 1 percent sales or use tax paid in connection with San Diego-based operations.